wangben88/interventional-robustness/README.md

 *Implementation Note: Currently only upper bounds available; lower bounds will be added very soon.*

 ## Structure
-This repository consists of 5 directories, which we describe briefly below:
+This repository consists of 5 main directories, which we describe briefly below:
 1. **bn-to-cnf**: Converts Bayesian networks specified in HUGIN.net format to CNF.
 Implementation from https://github.com/gisodal/bn-to-cnf